Geno Ford: Coaching career

-Kent State (2008–2011)
+Kent State

 Ford was promoted to head coach at Kent State in 2008 following Christian's departure to TCU, and coached the Golden Flashes for three seasons.
 At Kent State, Ford led the team to consecutive Mid-American Conference regular season titles in 2010 and 2011, winning MAC Coach of the Year both years.
 His teams at Kent State advanced to the postseason in each of his three seasons, playing in the 2009 CollegeInsider.com Postseason Tournament and the 2010 and 2011 National Invitation Tournaments.
 He finished with a record of 68–37 at Kent State, including 35–17 in MAC play.

 After the 2009–10 season, Kent State reached a five-year extension with Ford that increased his salary to $300,000 per year, making him the highest-paid basketball coach in the MAC.

-Bradley (2011–2015)
+Bradley

 Ford left Kent State one year into the extension to become the head coach at Bradley University, where his salary increased to $700,000.

 Ford's teams at Bradley never finished above 7th in the Missouri Valley Conference (MVC), advancing to post-season play in the 2013 CollegeInsider.com Postseason Tournament.
 He was relieved of his duties at the conclusion of an injury-riddled 2014–15 season, where the Braves finished 9–24 overall and 3–15 in the MVC.
 Ford's record at Bradley was 46–86 overall and 19–53 in MVC play.